rainerbrendle/Blue-River/README.md

 ### Journal and Outbox

 The Journal table records the events and brings them into a guaranteed timely order per Shard.
-THe outbox records requests and notifications to be send and delivered again in guarnteed timely order.
-Journal alwyas runs behint the outbox, we have a roll-forward model for every receiver.
+The outbox records requests and notifications to be send and delivered again in guaranteed timely order.
+The Journal always runs behint the outbox, we have a roll-forward model for every receiver.

 ### Processing
 Every Journal entry can be subscribed to and can trigger further actions using an event-codition-action model.
 Actions create new entries to the outbox.  actions have been triggered and executed are maintained in a high-water mark table, which just follows the Journal using processing agents.

 ### High-Water Mark
-To remember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation, It is a table which remembers which journal entry was executed las per sender.
+To remember which follow-up actions have been taken yet, we maintain a high-water mark table, which represents a vector-clock implementation, It is a table which remembers which journal entry was executed already per sender.
 It also makes sure, that there is only one vector-time update at a time.
-Follow up actions are triggered by agent jobs, which scan the datasae shards for pending actions and which can run as GO routines.
+Follow up actions are triggered by agent jobs, which scan the database shards for pending actions and which can run as GO routines.

 ### Event-Condition-Action Rules